emailjs/emailjs-mime-codec/README.md

   * **key** - Key name, will not be encoded
   * **value** - Value to be encoded
-  * **fromCharset** - If the `value` parameter is an arraybuffer, use this charset to decode the value to unicode before encoding
+  * **fromCharset** - If the `value` parameter is a typed array, use this charset to decode the value to unicode before encoding

 ### headerLineDecode

 Unfolds a header line and splits it to key and value pair.
-The return value is in the form of `{key: "subject", value: "test"}`.
+The return value is in the form of `{key: 'subject', value: 'test'}`.
 The value is not mime word decoded, you need to do your own decoding based on the rules for the specific header key.

     mimefuncs.headerLineDecode(headerLine) -> Object